Boy/Girl Scout Historic Trail Patch - Cowpens National Battlefield

 4. Please pay particular attention to the differences in requirements for older scouts versus cubs, etc.

 - All scouts and leaders must begin their tour in the Visitor Center, watch the fiber optic map, and study exhibit text.
-The 18-minute laser disk presentation, "Cowpens: A Battle Remembered" is optional.
+The 18-minute movie, "Cowpens: A Battle Remembered" is optional.

 - They will be expected to conduct themselves in an exemplary manner.
 Dress at all times should be appropriate for a tour of a National Park and should identify scouts as a member of their organization.